Man with toddler on shoulders

 “I took him [my son] to my daughter’s private ear, nose and throat specialist.
 That was on a Friday afternoon and they ended up operating on the Monday.”

-Also known as hospital cover, hospital insurance helps cover costs when you're admitted to hospital.
-It covers things like your doctors' fees, accommodation and theatre fees.
+Also known as hospital cover, hospital insurance helps contribute towards costs if you’re admitted to hospital (such as doctors’ fees and accommodation and theatre fees).

 When you buy hospital insurance for the first time or after not having it for a long time, or you upgrade to include a new service, there will generally be a waiting period you need to serve before you can claim.